 Early History of the Dancey family

-Another 311 words (22 lines of text) covering the years 1242, 1348, 1349, 1632 and 1542 are included under the topic Early Dancey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dancey research.
+Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Dancey History in all our PDF Extended History products and printed products wherever possible.

 Dancey Spelling Variations